lylaaron98/mini_sentiment_widget/README.md

 ## Author

-Built using React and Vite
+Built using React and Vite by Aaron Lee